Self-Organized Criticality in Glassy Spin Systems Requires a Diverging Number of Neighbors: Abstract

 \section{Abstract}

-We investigate the conditions required for general spin systems with frustration and disorder to display self-organized criticality, a property which so far has been established only for the infinite-range Sherrington-Kirkpatrick Ising spin-glass model [Phys.~Rev.~Lett.~{\bf 83}, 1034 (1999)].
-Here we study both avalanche and magnetization jump distributions triggered by an external magnetic field, as well as internal field distributions in the short-range Edwards-Anderson Ising spin glass for various space dimensions between 2 and 8.
-Our numerical results, obtained on systems of unprecedented size, demonstrate that self-organized criticality is recovered only in the strict limit of infinite space dimensions (or equivalently of long-ranged interactions), and is not a generic property of spin-glass models in finite space dimensions.
+We investigate the conditions required for general spin systems with frustration and disorder to display self-organized criticality, a property which so far has been established only for the fully-connected infinite-range Sherrington-Kirkpatrick Ising spin-glass model [Phys.~Rev.~Lett.~{\bf 83}, 1034 (1999)].
+Here we study both avalanche and magnetization jump distributions triggered by an external magnetic field, as well as internal field distributions in the short-range Edwards-Anderson Ising spin glass for various space dimensions between 2 and 8, as well as the fixed-connectivity mean-field Viana-Bray model.
+Our numerical results, obtained on systems of unprecedented size, demonstrate that self-organized criticality is recovered only in the strict limit of a diverging number of neighbors, and is not a generic property of spin-glass models in finite space dimensions.

-Self-organized criticality (SOC) refers to the tendency of large dissipative systems to drive themselves into a scale-invariant critical state without any special tuning of the parameters \cite{schenk:02}.
-These phenomena are of crucial importance, because fractal objects displaying SOC are found everywhere \cite{mandelbrot:83}: one encounters them in earthquakes, in the structure of dried-out river beds, the meandering of sea coasts, or in the structure of galactic clusters.
-Understanding its origin, however, represents a major unresolved puzzle of modern science, because in most equilibrium systems critical behavior featuring scale-free (fractal) patterns is found only at isolated critical points, and is not a {\em generic} feature across phase diagrams.
+Self-organized criticality (SOC) refers to the tendency of large dissipative systems to drive themselves into a scale-invariant critical state without any special parameter tuning \cite{schenk:02,comment:soc}.
+These phenomena are of crucial importance because fractal objects displaying SOC are found everywhere \cite{mandelbrot:83}, e.g., in earthquakes, in the structure of dried-out rivers, in the meandering of sea coasts, or in the structure of galactic clusters.
+Understanding its origin, however, represents a major unresolved puzzle because in most equilibrium systems critical behavior featuring scale-free (fractal) patterns is found only at isolated critical points and is not a generic feature across phase diagrams.